-River Dowdy, MS, PLPC, NCC
+River Dowdy, MS, LPC, NCC

 River Dowdy trauma dissociative disorders DID therapy